Tui House for North Rodney

 Most people want to spend the end of their lives at home with the people who matter most to them, and most can achieve this if they are supported by visits from our nurses, counsellor and social worker.
 Patients who need inpatient care have free access to the units at Red Beach and Takapuna.

 If we are to keep pace with the incredible growth in our community, we need to offer more services that keep people close to their homes and community – nurse-led clinics, day respite, day programmes and therapeutic treatments – and Tui House will give us the space to do this.

-Our teams currently work from two old dairy factory houses that are not suitable for patients to come to – in fact, sometimes a nurse has to consult with a patient in the carpark because the patient can’t manage the steps!
+Our teams previously worked from two old dairy factory houses that were not suitable for patients to come to – in fact, sometimes a nurse had to consult with a patient in the carpark because the patient could not manage the steps!